Mr-Neo98/Blockchain---Dhala_coin/README.md

 # Blockchain---Dhala_coin
 Dhala Coin is a cryptocurrency project focused on blockchain technology.
 It includes building a custom blockchain, creating Dhala Coin (currently without market value and not hosted on the mainnet), and developing smart contracts for automated transactions.
 This project serves as a foundation for my exploration of blockchain applications.
-Dhala Coin
-Overview
-Dhala Coin is a cryptocurrency project aimed at exploring and implementing key concepts of blockchain technology.
-This project involves building a custom blockchain, creating a cryptocurrency, and developing smart contracts to facilitate secure transactions.

 Features
 Custom Blockchain: Built from scratch to understand the architecture and functionalities of blockchain technology.
 Dhala Coin: A digital currency created for the project.
-Currently, it has no market value and is not hosted on the mainnet.
+Currently, it has no market value and is not hosted on the mainnet ,made for fun
 Smart Contracts: Developed to automate transactions and provide various functionalities within the blockchain ecosystem.
 Getting Started
 Prerequisites